toss/es-git/docs/reference/classes/Repository.md

 > **state**(): [`RepositoryState`](../type-aliases/RepositoryState.md)

-Returns the current state of this repository
+Returns the current state of this repository.

 #### Returns